korsbakken/CTSM/README_NorSink_hires_inputdata.md

 longitudes 0.0625 degrees beyond those values.

-## Steps before creating the surface data set
+## Create grid files and input data for CTSM

 **NB!** The sections of the CTSM User Guide that deal with creating new grid resolutions and input data sets, and various README files in the CTSM tools